oldravian/fb-autopost-agent/README.md

 openai_api_key=""
 ```

 - Finally run cron.php as a cron job to auto-run the script after the specific intervals (hourly, daily, etc)

-# Do let me know in case you need any help.
-My email is chaudryhabib2@gmail.com